 April 14, 2018 Cerynn Desjarlais and Celestina Bonilla were recently honored with 2017 Alan Allery Awards.
 The awards honor outstanding American Indian graduate and undergraduate student health researchers.
 Selection criteria for the awards include quality, impact, and significance of the research conducted by the nominee.
-Read the whole story here.
+Read more about Desjarlais and Bonilla's story.

 Clinton works on reading comprehension assessment

 Virginia Clinton, Assistant Professor of Educational Foundations and Research, is a Co-Principal Investigator on a funded grant through the U.S. Department of Education’s Institute of Education Sciences.
 The grant will support research to develop, refine, and validate a reading comprehension assessment originally designed for use with late-elementary school.
 Students for use with postsecondary students.
 The $1.4 million, three-year grant is headed by her colleague Ben Seipel at California State University, Chico, and includes collaboration with the University of Oregon, University of Minnesota, and Georgia State University.
-Read the whole story here.
+Read more about Clinton's story.